There’s a saying that goes “Without misinformation, we’d hardly have any at all.” This holds doubly true in the field of nutrition.

 There’s a lot of buzz words that should be setting off alarms right about now.

-No worries, I’m sure the creator has an extensive background in… electrical engineering and computer science?
+No worries, I’m sure the creator has an extensive background in nutrition?
+Well, that again seems not to be true.
 My stomach’s starting to twist.

 At least I could look past some pretty gaping flaws when he was testing on himself.
 Then he went and started a crowdstarter to sell it nationwide.

-Relax, I tell myself, I’m sure he’s done plenty of safety studies.
-Then straight from his page I read “We have been testing Soylent on ourselves for several months and the data shows it to have a positive nutritional benefit.”
+Relax, I tell myself, I’m sure they’ve done plenty of safety studies.
+Then straight from the page I read “We have been testing Soylent on ourselves for several months and the data shows it to have a positive nutritional benefit.”

-Aside from the fact that complete nutritional formulas already exist and are used both orally and for tube feedings, this guy has no idea how the gut changes on a prolonged liquid diet.
-Even if he can tolerate his DIY formula he’s recommending healthy and at-risk individuals replace their entire diet with an untested product.
+I hate to say it but these guys have no idea how the gut changes on a prolonged liquid diet.
+Even if they can tolerate this DIY formula healthy and at-risk individuals might have serious issues replacing their entire diet with an untested product.

 Sometimes the things that “catch on” in nutrition really truly baffle me.
 Complete nutritional products have been sold for decades in powder, shake, liquid, loaf, and just about any form you could imagine.
 Which one catches media attention?
-The one made at home by someone with no medical, biochemical, or nutritional background.
+The one made at home like a DIY science experiment.

-I can see the issues heading his way, the lawsuits, the federal fines, the complete failure of his product, but I can’t look away.
-All it takes is one person living off this stuff and developing cancer, or becoming malnourished, or simply developing some peculiar disease to send the company spiraling toward failure.
+I can see the issues heading their way, the lawsuits, the federal fines, and yet I can’t look away.
+All it takes is one person living off this stuff and developing cancer, or becoming malnourished, or simply developing some peculiar disease.
+I will say I’m curious to see how this plays out.

-My advice is to watch what happens when someone tries to distill nutrition into a plus and minus game.
-I guarantee you’ll see it more than once in your lifetime and the outcome is almost always the same, painful.
+My advice to the readers is to follow this company along and watch what happens when someone tries to distill nutrition into a plus and minus game.
+I guarantee you’ll see it more than once in your lifetime, hopefully the outcome this time is different.

 Be good to each other.